NicolasBorlet/Tricount-App/README.md

 - Filter expenses by participant
 - Real-time expense updates

+### Expense justification
+- Add image of the expense
+- See the justification in Image section
+- See the justification in expense detail

 ### Balance Calculation
 - Automatic balance calculation for all participants
 - View individual balances